the Linux device driver hacker's guide to giant Internet monopoly dominance

 the free part of the software/hardware combination

 working.
 This keeps the whole product (Linux plus

 Linux-supporting hardware) attractively priced.

-An even bigger commoditization shift came later, when
+An even bigger commodification shift came later, when

 became a commodity too, driving all the